A home spice cabinet with shelves filled with jars of dried herbs and spices, potted plants on top, and some books and kitchen items nearby.

 • Empowering personal herbal education that meets you where you are and centers your own healing goals

-As a clinical herbalist in Salt Lake City, my work is grounded in physiology, traditional herbal knowledge, and careful listening.
+As a clinical herbalist in Salt Lake City, my work is grounded in physiology, traditional herbal knowledge, and anam cara- careful listening.

 At the same time, herbal medicine has always carried a relational dimension.
-Plants are not merely biochemical inputs; they are living beings with qualities that can support awareness, rhythm, and meaning when approached attentively.
+Plants are not merely biochemical inputs; they are living beings with qualities that can support awareness, rhythm, and meaning when approached attentively and worked with in specific traditional ways.

 • Open to deeper relationship with plant allies when appropriate